ibrahimuslu/udacity-p2/explanation_7.md

     O(n) and in single traverse
    - Find a route
     O(n) and in single traverse
-2. Space complexity analysis of get_min_max is
+2. Space complexity analysis of Router is
-    A(1).
-Because space is used only hold list items once and there is no recursion or else
+    - Inserting handler in one single traverse no recursion A(1) is the space complexity
+    - Finding route is also in single traverse and no recursion so A(1) is the space complexity for this